SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/00_guides/04_roo_code_integration_guide.md

 The integration relies on three key LXC containers:

-*   **LXC 951 (vLLM Embedding Service):** Hosts the `ibm-granite/granite-embedding-english-r2` model, providing an OpenAI-compatible API endpoint for text vectorization.
+*   **LXC 951 (vLLM Embedding Service):** Hosts the `ibm-granite/granite-embedding-english-r2` model.
+Its deployment is managed declaratively via a `vllm_engine_config` object, providing an OpenAI-compatible API endpoint for text vectorization.
 *   **LXC 952 (Qdrant Vector Database):** Stores and indexes the vectorized embeddings, enabling efficient similarity searches.
 *   **LXC 953 (Nginx API Gateway):** Acts as a reverse proxy, providing a single, stable entry point for the vLLM service.